 It may be necessary, based on the proposed use of the room, for a survey by a structural engineer to conform to building regulations on flex strength, load requirements and point loadings of the screed floor.

-The skills and training that a screeding contractor brings to your project should guarantee a high quality outcome and help in extending the lifetime of your floor.
-The correct mixture of screed and the techniques used for laying it are also critical to guarantee the ultimate durability of your floor surface.
+The training and skills that a screeding specialist brings to your project should guarantee a high quality result and help to lengthen the lifetime of your floors.
+There are numerous kinds of screed and picking the appropriate mix and laying method is critical if you are to create a high quality floor that is both durable and fit for purpose.

 Before picking out a screeding company from those operating in the Morecambe area, ask to what standard of finish they're basing their estimate, and also make certain you get two or three price quotes.
 For residential properties a quotation will usually be given for an SR (Surface Regularity) level of SR1 or SR2.
 SR2 and SR3 will be less costly options, however the finished floor surface could have errors and deviations, whilst SR1 guarantees a perfect finish.
 This could mean that you might have to rectify any patches that may cause issues when putting down your final flooring material.